u-ashish/shishyko-site/content/essays/bazaar-of-scientific-knowledge.md

 The familiar form of the scientific paper - Introduction, Methods, Results, and Discussion - solved a real problem: it gave scientists a predictable structure to clearly communicate their work, with context, and ensured others could reproduce their experiments.
 Papers became a way of representing our cumulative knowledge, as peers within fields built off of their collective understanding and approximation of reality.

-Before the internet, this infrastructure, or substrate for knowledge, was organized at what I call people scale: the natural limits at which a group of people can reasonably organize and do things.
+Before the internet, this infrastructure, or substrate for knowledge, was organized at _people scale_: the natural limits at which a group of people can reasonably organize and do things.

 But technology transformed what’s possible, and a system that evolved over decades on outdated assumptions couldn’t keep pace.